Hyperbolic groups and local connectivity: Semistability at infinity

 \begin{prop} Every one-ended word hyperbolic group is semistable at infinity. \end{prop}

 \begin{proof} Assume $G$ acts geometrically on a simply connected $\delta$--hyperbolic space $X$.
-Using the notation of Lemma~\ref{lem:PushPaths}, loops outside the ball $B(p,r)$ can be homotoped into the complement of $B(p,r+1)$ by a homotopy in the complement of $B(p,r_0)$.
+Choose a basepoint $p$ and a geodesic ray $c$ based at $p$.
+We apply Lemma~\ref{lem:PushPaths} with $c=c'$.
+Using the notation of Lemma~\ref{lem:PushPaths}, a loop $\alpha$ outside the ball $B(p,r)$ can be homotoped to a path in the complement of $B(p,r+1)$ by a homotopy in the complement of $B(p,r_0)$.
+The homotopy involves paths with each of their endpoints on $c$.
+At each stage of the homotopy, we insert a subpath of $c$ joining these endpoints so that we now have a homotopy of loops.
 Iterating this conclusion, we may homotope loops into the complement of an arbitrarily large ball to see that $X$ is semistable at infinity. \end{proof}

 We now discuss how to pass from the one-ended case to the general case to conclude the following result, first observed by Geoghegan using a different argument (see \cite{BestvinaMess91}).

 \begin{thm}[Geoghegan] Every word hyperbolic group $G$ is semistable at infinity. \end{thm}